solutionsanz/acorn/README.md

             ./deploy.sh

-    - Open up Kubernetes Dashboard UI or equivalent (e.g. WeaveScope) and validate all Acorn respources were deployed successfully.
+    - Open up Kubernetes Dashboard UI or equivalent (e.g. WeaveScope) and validate all Acorn resources were deployed successfully.

     - Test your application, open a browser and go to: **http://[LB|IP]/acorn/ws/** - Test your app.